aiven/devportal/docs/integrations/monitor-non-service-metrics-prometheus.rst

 It is also worth monitoring ``cpu_usage_iowait{cpu="cpu-total"}``.
 If this number is high, it indicates the service node is working on something I/O intensive.
 For example, 40 means 40% of CPU time is waiting for disk or network I/O.

-The following tablel lists some important CPU-related metrics you can collect and monitor:
+The following table lists some important CPU-related metrics you can collect and monitor:

 .. list-table::